 Tip #1 - Keep Records of all Customer and Client Interactions

-From the following, what do you feel is a more effective way of chasing debt on the sales ledger?
+From the following, which do you feel is the more effective way of chasing debt on the sales ledger?

-'Hello.
-I am phoning from Company A and spoke to a lady last week, she said that a cheque would be sent.
+#1 'Hello.
+I am phoning from Company A and spoke to a lady last week.
+She said that a cheque would be sent.
 Has it been sent?'

 Tip #2 - Build Strong Client Relations